sourceduty/Theory/README.md

 #

-> Alex: "*Distance is infinite in the space on Earth and in outer space.*"
+> Alex: "*Distance is infinite in the space on Earth and into outer space.*"

 #
 ### Related Links